dqops/dqo/docs/checks/column/whitespace/null-placeholder-text-found.md

 # null placeholder text found data quality checks

-A column-level check that ensures that there are no more than a maximum number of rows with a null placeholder text in a monitored column.
+This check detects text values that are well-known equivalents (placeholders) of a null value, such as *null*, *None*, *n/a*.
+ This check counts null placeholder values and raises a data quality issue when their count exceeds a *max_count* parameter value.

 ___